SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line - duplicates the last line of file iacta 12-newest_files - prints the 10 newest files
-14-findtahtword - displays all lines containing root from file /etc/passwd
+14-findtahtword - displays all lines containing root from file /etc/passwd 15-countthatword - pints the number of lines containing 'bin' from file /etc/passwd